neutrinojs/neutrino/docs/faq.md

 object that corresponds with this "schema".
 Typically this would involve transforming your webpack configuration to nest entities requiring a name into an object which maps the name to the entity.

-In short, you must transform your webpack configuration to facilitate its merging into the Neutrino configuration cleanly.
+In short, you must transform your webpack configuration in order to merge it into the Neutrino configuration cleanly.

 ### What is the difference between middleware and presets?